homealone07/homealone07/README.md

 I am :-

--> member of Operations and Techincal departments  in OWASP VIT CC
+-> member of Operations and Techincal departments  in OWASP VIT CC.

--> member of Marketing Department in Microsoft Innovations Club
+-> member of Marketing Department in Microsoft Innovations Club.

--> member of Technincal Team of Game Developement Club
+-> member of Technincal Team of Game Developement Club.

--> member of NSS VIT CC
+-> member of NSS VIT CC.

 <!---